 Highland Primary Special Education teachers:

-Cheryl Barr, Carrie Belford, Erin Bloemer, Danette Daiber, Katie Henricks, Jen Koenig, and Emily Weiss.
+Cheryl Barr, Erin Bloemer, Danette Daiber, Katie Henricks, Jen Koenig, and Beth Maue.

 Hi!
 My name is Cheryl Barr.
 I began my teaching career in Macomb after graduating from Western Illinois University in 2011.
-The first 2 years of my career was spent working with Jr and Sr High school students.
-From there I spent 4 years working in a classroom with students in grades 4-6.
-In 2018 my husband and I moved to St. Louis.
-In our spare time we love to spend time with our families, taking trips to Michigan, and hanging out with our dog Charlie.
+I taught for a total of 6 years before moving south.
+I started teaching in Highland in 2018.
+My husband and I have a daughter (Lillian) and a big dog named Charlie.
+In our spare time we love to spend time with our families, taking trips to Michigan, and hanging out with friends.
 I love teaching students and watching them grow.
 I am very excited to be part of the HP family!

 Hello!
 My name is Erin Bloemer and I am so excited to be joining the Highland Primary Special Education team!
 I have been part of the Primary family for four